stelligent/codepipeline-opsworks-deployer/README.md

 * From your EC2 instance, change the directory: `cd ~/codepipeline-opsworks-deployer`
 * Install npm: `sudo npm install`
 * Install the Grunt CLI: `sudo npm install -g grunt-cli`
-* Update your local version of [lib/handle_job.js](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/lib/handle_job.js) with the name of the Deploy Provider (i.e. the name of the custom action you created)
+* Update the `YOURPROVIDERNAME` value in your local version of [lib/handle_job.js](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/lib/handle_job.js) with the name of the Deploy Provider (i.e. the name of the custom action you created).
+Save this file.
-* Update your local versions of  [event_handle.json](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/event_handle.json) and [event_monitor.json](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/event_monitor.json) with clean message and ARNs that match the SNS Topic and Event Subscription you created
+* Update the `SNSEVENTDESCRIPTIONARN` and `SNSTOPICARN` with the appropriate values in your local versions of  [event_handle.json](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/event_handle.json) and [event_monitor.json](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/event_monitor.json).
+Save these files.
-* Update the Grunt build file: `sudo vim Gruntfile.js`
-* Update the `arn` for the Lambda function in `lambda_deploy` and save the file.
+* Open the Grunt build file: `sudo vim Gruntfile.js` and update `arn` for the Lambda function in `lambda_deploy` section and save the file.
-* Upload Lambda function using Grunt by calling `grunt deploy` from the command line on the EC2 instance.
+* Upload the Lambda function using Grunt by calling `grunt deploy` from the command line on the EC2 instance.
 * From the **Event Sources** tab of the [Lambda](https://console.aws.amazon.com/lambda/) function, update the SNS source state to Enabled.
 * Click **Release change** button on [CodePipeline](https://console.aws.amazon.com/codepipeline/)
 * Copy the generated file from your EC2 instance to S3 bucket.
 Replace `generated-file-name.zip` and `my-bucket` with the actual names.